effectai/hackathon-submission-repo/blocksage/Readme.md

 #### Next Steps

-1. Integrate more content platforms
+1. Integrate more content platforms (beyond Youtube)
 2. Better targeting options based on Demographics
 3. Improve usability
+4. Allow API users to determine the sample size and p-value for statastical significance
-4. Reach out to content platforms to get feedback
+4. Reach out to content platform teams to get feedback

 #### License